WesloTheWeb/demo-next-news/README.md

 ## Parallel routes and Interceptor
 We can use parallel routes and interceptor routes as a way to have modals.
 Note that it affects the file structure not so much the URL.

+parellel routes are initiated by having an '@' interceptor routes are initiated by having an () and using . notation similar to import files to access the same level.

+## Router Groups

 ## Middleware
 Middleware runs on every request we can use to modify data.
 The `NextResponse` is an object we can use to help us redirect if needed.